AxelBanderet/sigfox-blockchain/readme.md

 Two consumer services are listening for incoming messages into the previous service bus.
 The first one is a Database Consumer that will automatically push event informations into a simple SQL database.

 The second one is a Data Ledger Technology Consumer responsible of forwarding the metadata for transactions to be written to the blockchain.
-Then the Transaction Builder & Signer assembles the blockchain transaction based on the related input data.
-Once assembled, the transaction is signed and delivered to Azure Blockchain Service through a specific router.
+The Transaction Builder & Signer assembles the blockchain transactions based on the related input data.
+Once assembled, every transaction is signed and delivered to Azure Blockchain Service through a specific router.
 Private keys are stored in Azure Key Vault.

 ### 4. Interact from WebApps